COMODO-research/Comodo.jl/README.md

 Your help would be greatly appreciated!
 If you can contribute please do so by posting a pull-request.

 ## License
-This wrapper is released open source under the [Apache 2.0 license](https://github.com/gibbonCode/Gibbon.jl/blob/master/LICENSE).
+GIBBON.jl is released open source under the [Apache 2.0 license](https://github.com/gibbonCode/Gibbon.jl/blob/master/LICENSE).